 Business cycle fluctuations notice how a business expands and contracts over time.
 They’re caused by changes in aggregate demand, which is the total amount of goods and services demanded by consumers, businesses, and governments.

 Business cycles are measured by the gross domestic product (GDP), unemployment rate, and inflation rate.
-The GDP measures how much money is being spent on goods and services in an economy during a certain period of time for example: if your country’s GDP was $100 billion last year but it dropped down to $80 billion this year then you know there has been an economic downturn because people aren’t spending as much money on things like food or clothes anymore so businesses have less revenue coming in from sales which means they have less money left over after paying expenses such as employee salaries which results in layoffs due to lack of funds needed for everyday operations such as rent payments etcetera ad nauseam ad infinitum amen amen amen amen.
+The GDP measures how much money is being spent on goods and services in an economy during a certain period of time For example: if your country’s GDP was $100 billion last year but dropped down to $80 billion this year then you know there has been an economic downturn because people aren’t spending as much money on things like food or clothes anymore so businesses have less revenue coming in from sales which means they have less money left over after paying expenses such as employee salaries which results in layoffs due to lack of funds needed for everyday operations such as rent payments etcetera ad nauseam ad infinitum amen amen amen amen.

 Refers To The Ups and Downs of The Economy